 A new project “Red Lines and Grey Zones: Exploring the Ethics of Humanitarian Negotiation” has received funding from the Research Council of Norway.
-The project is hosted by the Peace Research Institute Oslo (PRIO) in association with the Norwegian Centre for Humanitarian Studies (NCHS).
+The project is hosted by the Peace Research Institute Oslo (PRIO) in association with the NCHS.

 Humanitarian action relies on negotiations with counterparts at local, national and international levels.
 These negotiations are filled with ethical dilemmas like cooperating with war criminals and repressive regimes, striking deals that favour certain social groups and accepting agreements that put the lives of local staff at risk.